-Actions speak louder than your words, however when around a narcissistic person, you want to keep both to yourself.
-When around a narcissist you want to hide your genuine intentions from them, as whenever you explain anything to a narcissist, they’re going to twist it and turn it to their advantage, you don’t want to disclose any information to a narcissist about your thoughts, feelings, opinions, or your ideas as a narcissist is going to extract these from you, then at some point use them all against you.
+Actions speak louder than your words.
+However, when around a narcissistic person, you want to keep both to yourself.
+When around a narcissist, you want to hide your genuine intentions from them, as whenever you explain anything to a narcissist, they’re going to twist it and turn it to their advantage.
+You don’t want to disclose any information to a narcissist about your thoughts, feelings, opinions, or ideas, as a narcissist is going to extract these from you and then, at some point, use them all against you.

-Watch your own words around a narcissist, and do not disclose personal information to them, you might have already done so when you didn’t realise who they were, what they were or what they were really doing, however, there’s always a fresh day to start a new approach, to start a new way, so guard your attention around a narcissistic person, as when you stop openly giving them information, a narcissist will use many manipulative mind games to try and encourage you to disclose information to them, guard your information, as the more you explain to them, the more a narcissist will use those very explanations against you.
+Watch your own words around a narcissist, and do not disclose personal information to them.
+You might have already done so when you didn’t realise who they were, what they were or what they were really doing.
+However, there’s always a new day to start a new approach, to create a new way, so guard your attention around a narcissistic person, as when you stop openly giving them information, a narcissist will use many manipulative mind games to try and encourage you to disclose information to them, guard your information, as the more you explain to them, the more a narcissist will use those very explanations against you.

 Never reveal your intentions to a narcissistic person, do not explain anything in detail to a narcissist, explain to yourself, demonstrate to yourself, do not give a narcissist that information about you, do not demonstrate to a narcissist as tempting as it might be, how capable you are of doing something, narcissistic people are incredibly envious people, so if they see you doing well for yourself, they’ll either come back for the hoover, to suck you back into their games, to treat you like dirt and discard you all over again once they’ve taken what they were envious of from you, or they’ll find a way to sabotage it for you.
 When a narcissist doesn’t know what you’re doing, they can’t prepare their attacks on you, they can’t stop you, and they can’t sabotage you, as they don’t know what you’re up to.

 A Narcissist is going to go all out to invalidate your thoughts, feelings and opinions.
-A Narcissist will go all out to prove you’re in the wrong so you doubt yourself, blame yourself, question yourself, so that they never have any consequences to their actions and they can control how you think and how you feel, by subtly planting those seeds of doubt within your mind, if a narcissist knows your plans, they’re going to go all out to sabotage these plans by changing plans on you, if a narcissist knows you’ve got something planned, that they don’t want you to do, they’re going to put as many obstacles in the way as possible to sabotage those plans for you, if they don’t know what you are doing they can not sabotage those for you.
-Or if a narcissist believes your doing something on another day, they’re trying to sabotage that day, and not the actual day, as they don’t know when the actual day is.
+A Narcissist will go all out to prove you’re in the wrong, so you doubt yourself, blame yourself, and question yourself so that they never have any consequences to their actions.
+They can control how you think and how you feel, by subtly planting those seeds of doubt within your mind, if a narcissist knows your plans, they’re going to go all out to sabotage these plans by changing plans on you, if a narcissist knows you’ve got something planned, that they don’t want you to do, they’re going to put as many obstacles in the way as possible to sabotage those plans for you, if they don’t know what you are doing they can not sabotage those for you.
+Or if a narcissist believes you’re doing something on another day, they’re trying to sabotage that day, and not the actual day, as they don’t know when the actual day is.

 Guard your words around narcissistic people, do not give them the information for them to use against you.
 Narcissists are incredibly envious people so they will go all out to ruin events for other people, if the narcissist doesn’t know about them, they struggle to ruin them.

-When it comes to using these methods they’re not for long-term use, they’re temporary measures put in place around a narcissistic parent, sibling, friend, or ex.
-Or if you need to co-parent, Limited contact, avoid giving any information about yourself.
+When using these methods, they’re not for long-term use.
+They’re temporary measures put in place around a narcissistic parent, sibling, friend, or ex.
+Or if you need to co-parent Limited contact, avoid giving any information about yourself.

-Narcissists draw you into those non-productive arguments because they then feel like they’re important to you, like you care about them, they feel special as you’re giving them your attention and time, and they feel like you matter.
+Narcissists draw you into those non-productive arguments because they then feel like they’re important to you like you care about them, they feel special as you’re giving them your attention and time, and they feel like you matter.
 So by no longer arguing back, you’re showing by your actions that you’re no longer interested in their words.
 However, a narcissist wants to interpret this in their mind is on them.
 When it comes to you, you’ve got to recognise that you no longer want to be drawn into non-productive arguments with them, leave them to it, and focus on the things you can do in your life.
-Not explaining to a narcissist renders them insignificant, it proves to you that you’re no longer willing to give them information about yourself to them, that they can use against you.
-However a narcissist wants to read your unwillingness to communicate, defend or explain yourself to them, is on the narcissist, if they want to accuse you of being selfish, stubborn, or awkward, that is on them, they can think whatever they want about you, you need to prove to yourself by your actions, that you’re no longer willing to explain yourself to them, especially those people who always use your thoughts, feelings and opinions against you. instead, you’re going to explain to yourself why you need to calmly walk away from them, and prove to yourself that what they’re saying about you isn’t true.
+Not explaining to a narcissist renders them insignificant.
+It proves to you that you’re no longer willing to give them information about yourself to them that they can use against you.
+However, if a narcissist wants to read your unwillingness to communicate, defend or explain yourself to them, it is on the narcissist.
+If they want to accuse you of being selfish, stubborn, or awkward, that is on them.
+They can think whatever they want about you.
+You need to prove to yourself by your actions that you’re no longer willing to explain yourself to them, especially those people who always use your thoughts, feelings and opinions against you.
+Instead, you’re going to explain to yourself why you need to calmly walk away from them and prove to yourself that what they’re saying about you isn’t true.

 A Narcissist rarely to never will answer your questions, at least not directly, however, they’ll demand you answer theirs, and often you can get them to show this via messages.
 You can ask them something important and they’ll ignore you, or they’ll go all around the houses to avoid answering that question, they can ask you something, and you can give them a direct answer, however, if it’s not the answer they want, they’ll keep asking you, they don’t accept it, they keep pushing until they get their own way, keep giving them the same answer.

-Be boring, when dealing with narcissistic people be as boring as you can, so if you’ve got a family event and you’re going to be dealing with a narcissist and you don’t want to seem rude, talk about whatever the narcissist finds boring, anything a narcissist finds dull go overboard discussing that, so if they’re not interested in cars, talk about cars, if they’re not interested in gardening discuss that, if they ask you’re what your doing, say “Nothing much.”
+Be boring.
+When dealing with narcissistic people, be as boring as you can, so if you’ve got a family event.
+You’re going to be dealing with a narcissist, and you don’t want to seem rude.
+Talk about whatever the narcissist finds boring.
+Anything a narcissist finds dull go overboard discussing that, so if they’re not interested in cars, talk about cars.
+If they’re not interested in gardening, discuss that.
+If they ask you’re what you’re doing, say, “Nothing much.”
 Be as boring to the narcissist as you can so they’re no longer interested in you.

-Stop being open with narcissistic people, and keep a blank expression when talking with them, a narcissist will go all out to mislead you with promises of changed behaviour, mislead them by changing your behaviour around them, no longer giving them any information, keeping yourself to yourself, when it comes to dealing with a narcissistic person, when it comes to dealing with a narcissist, your actions speak louder than your words, so by no longer playing their games, you’re no longer interested in their games, if a narcissist wishes to up their games you have got to guard your attention and stand your ground, you’ve got to be careful around a narcissistic person, always be careful around those who lack empathy.
+Stop being open with narcissistic people, and keep a blank expression when talking with them.
+A narcissist will go all out to mislead you with promises of changed behaviour, mislead them by changing your behaviour around them, no longer giving them any information, and keeping yourself to yourself.
+When it comes to dealing with a narcissistic person, when it comes to dealing with a narcissist, your actions speak louder than your words, so by no longer playing their games, you’re no longer interested in their games.
+If a narcissist wishes to up their games, you have got to guard your attention and stand your ground.
+You’ve got to be careful around a narcissistic person.
+Always be careful around those who lack empathy.